McMadRedDad/WaterAnalyzer/protocol.md

 - `parameters` - {
     "index": "`name of the index`"  [STRING]
 }
-`index` - name of the index/algorithm to calculate
+`index` - name of the index/algorithm to calculate. "water_mask" for binary water classification raster.

 *RESPONSE*